Edward Albee, the playwright, said something years ago that’s always stuck in my head.

 And it broke me.
 He slipped out of the box I’d worked so hard to close Him in and did the unexpected.
 He gave us one child with a world class gift, one with a purpose far bigger than I’d imagined and He placed this God Dare in our spirits, “Can you take this on?
 Will you?
 Will you be satisfied with the road you’re on no matter where it leads?”
 Then He took my heart hostage as He whispered, again,

 God never asks a question He doesn’t have the answer for so like Moses, I let Him answer.

 And that’s how He answered my prayer for children.
 It was a no, but qualified.
 It took me a long time to get it through my thick head but eventually I did.
 And today I’m grateful, so very grateful that He took me a long distance out of the way in order to bring me back a short distance correctly.
+He dared me to trust because that’s what The God Dare is all about.
 What about you?
 What broke your heart that made you love Him more?
 Are you in the midst of heartache now?
 I’d be privileged to pray for you.